wdi-sf-jan-2014/notes/action_mailer/ActionMailer.md

 ##Objectives

-- Understand basics of how email work
+- Understand basics of emails
 - Learn how to send email from the command line
 - Understand how to send emails from your Rails application